SkyPenguinLabs/SPL-CourseDemos/CourseResources/HelpUsFightPiracy/README.md

 This document is separated into two sections, both involving a table of the resource name, followed by its file type, hash, and description:

-* **Sample or Free Downloadable Content** - This is all of the content which is found on our GitHub page, or on a remote server under the domain skypenguinlabs.wtf
+* **Sample or Free Downloadable Content** - This is all of the content which is found on our GitHub page, or on a remote server under the domain [skypenguinlabs](https://skypenguinlabs.wtf)

 * **Paid Downloadable Content** - This is all of the content or media we release which is paid for.